Provence613/MSRTool/readme.md

 ## How to use

-Step 1: Clone the PerTether repository.
+Step 1: Clone the MSRTool repository.

 `git clone https://github.com/Provence613/MSRTool.git`